Curious about Google Analytics events? Have questions about what they are, how they work, how to track them, and maybe even how to create them?

 Using WordPress?
 You can set up all the eCommerce events you need with the click of a button!
 Just use MonsterInsights.

-GA4 Events vs. Conversions
+Google Analytics Events vs. Conversions

 As you’ve seen so far, there’s a pretty big list of events that you can track in Google Analytics 4.
-They can be used to see what your users are clicking on, how they’re interacting with content, how far they’re scrolling, steps they’re taking during the shopping process, and more.
+They can be used to see what your users are clicking on, how they’re interacting with content, how far they’re scrolling, the steps they’re taking during the shopping process, and more.

 To measure your site’s success, though, you need more than events!
 You need to track conversions, or ‘key events’ as they’re called in GA4.